-SCHOOL AGED CHILDREN (Age 5-11 Years)
+Nutrition for School-Aged Children (Ages 5-11 Years)

-Nutrition for school aged children focuses mainly on avoiding serious health concerns such as iron-deficiency anemia, undernutrition, obesity, eating disorders and dental caries.
+Nutrition for school aged children focuses mainly on avoiding serious health concerns such as iron- deficiency anemia, undernutrition, obesity, eating disorders and dental caries.
 Nutrition is also focused on promoting lifelong behaviors to reduce the risk for chronic diseases of adulthood such as heart disease, diabetes, high blood pressure, some forms of cancer and osteoporosis.
 Your child should still be growing and gaining weight at an appropriate rate (approximately 4-6 pounds per year and 2-3 inches per year).